An Ancient Rainforest Hidden In Plain Sight

-Nestled in northern British Columbia is an ancient rainforest hidden in plain site.
-About an hour east of Prince George, BC, (113 kilometers – 70 miles) the Ancient Forest Interpretive Trail has become a popular tourist stop.
+Nestled in northern British Columbia is an ancient rainforest hidden in plain sight.
+About an hour east of Prince George, BC, (113 kilometers – 70 miles) the The Ancient Forest/Chun T’oh Whudujut Provincial Park has become a popular tourist stop.
 The canopy of primordial Western Cedars (Thuja plicata) tower like organic skyscrapers in a biological metropolis.
 These marvelous monstrosities range up to 213 to 230 feet (65 to 70 meters ) tall, and have trunk diameters that run from 9.8 to 13.1 feet (3 to 4 meters), and even much larger.
 The trail officially opened on June 4, 2006.
 In 2016, 190 hectares of the Ancient Forest was designated as a Class A Provincial Park, and was given an additional name; Chun T’oh Wudujut (Lheidli language).
 The province of British Columbia has applied for it to receive Unesco World Heritage status.

 The lower slope above the parking lot is lined with daisies, bull thistle, elder and thimbleberries.
 A slight incline leads to diverging paths.
 Going to the left takes one along a wheelchair accessible cedar planked walkway that meanders through the lower region of the forest.
 It winds along rock faces and giant tree trunks, and passes over tiny secret streams flowing from invisible springs, each sweetly gurgling greetings barely audible to the human ear, as they swirl and twirl to join larger streams.
 This is a lovely and very easy walk, ending at a stream slipping gently down the slope.
 It is the perfect outing for those who are mobility restricted.